-- All nodes are still marked red, since we are missing an actual input file.
-Double-click the File Importer node and select Browse.
-In the file system browser select Example_DataIntroductiondatasetstinyvelos005614.mzML and click Open.
-Afterwards close the dialog by clicking Ok. - The File Importer node and the FileInfo node should now have switched to yellow, but the Output Folder node is still red.
+- The Input File node and the FileInfo node should now have switched to yellow, but the Output Folder node is still red.
 Double-click on the Output Folder node and click on Browse to select an output directory for the generated data. - Great!
 Your first workflow is now ready to be run.
-Press \(\gamma + F7\) (shift key + F7; or the button with multiple green triangles in the KNIME Toolbar) to execute the complete workflow.
+Press ↑ + F7 (shift key + F7; or the button with multiple green triangles in the KNIME Toolbar) to execute the complete workflow.
 You can also right click on any node of your workflow and select Execute from the context menu. - The traffic lights tell you about the current status of all nodes in your workflow.
 Currently running tools show either a progress in percent or a moving blue bar, nodes waiting for data show the small word "queued", and successfully executed ones become green.
 If something goes wrong (e.g., a tool crashes), the light will become red. - In order to inspect the results, you can just right-click the Output Folder node and select View: Open the output folder You can then open the text file and inspect its contents.
 You will find some basic information of the data contained in the mzML file, e.g., the total number of spectra and peaks, the RT and m/z range, and how many MS1 and MS2 spectra the file contains.

 Workflows are typically constructed to process a large number of files automatically.
-As a simple example, consider you would like to filter multiple mzML files to only include MS1 spectra.
+As a simple example, consider you would like to convert multiple Thermo Raw files into the mzML format.
 We will now modify the workflow to compute the same information on three different files and then write the output files to a folder.

 - We start from the previous workflow. - First we need to replace our single input file with multiple files.
 Therefore we add the Input Files node from the category Community Nodes > GenericKnimeNodes > IO. - To select the files we double-click on the Input Files node and click on Add.
 In the filesystem browser we select all three files from the directory Example_Data > Introduction > datasets > tiny.
-And close the dialog with Ok. - We now add two more nodes: the ZipLoopStart and the ZipLoopEnd node from the category Community Nodes > GenericKnimeNodes > Flow and replace the FileInfo node with FileFilter from Community Nodes > OpenMS > File Handling. - Afterwards we connect the Input Files node to the first port of the ZipLoopStart node, the first port of the ZipLoopStart node to the FileConverter node, the first output port of the FileConverter node to the first input port of the ZipLoopEnd node, and the first output port of the ZipLoopEnd node to the Output Folder node.
+And close the dialog with Ok. - We now add two more nodes: the ZipLoopStart and the ZipLoopEnd node from the category Community Nodes > GenericKnimeNodFlow > Flow. - Afterwards we connect the Input Files node to the first port of the ZipLoopStart node, the first port of the ZipLoopStart node to the FileConverter node, the first output port of the FileConverter node to the first input port of the ZipLoopEnd node, and the first output port of the ZipLoopEnd node to the Output Folder node (NOT to the Output File).

-The complete workflow is shown in the top right of the figure below.
+The complete workflow is shown in below figure.